arpit15006/Base/README.md

 ## ✅ Base Hackathon Submission

-This project is submitted for the **Entertainment** track of the Base Hackathon.
+This project is submitted for the **Consumer** track of the Base Hackathon.
 It meets the following requirements:

 - [✅] **Functioning onchain app at a publicly accessible URL**
 - [✅] **Open-source GitHub repository with all source code**